Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ---

-### Prepare web server for basic public view - SSL, File Permissions, Security
+### Prepare web server for basic public view - SSL, File Permissions, Security, Domain Names
 - Do you have to setup SSL?
 	- Free vs Paid SSL
 		- You can get a free SSL with Let's Encrypt.
 Look up instructions how to run Let's Encrypt in your SSH.